tartley/cbeams/README.rst

 Immediate Future Plans
 ----------------------
-* Check: Can we print at bottom right without causing scrolling?
+* Draw a shape which restores the original text/colors/style.
+* Draw an expanding colored circle, then restoring circle within it, until the terminal is restored to its original state.
+* Draw an annulus - one circle subtracted from another.
+  Presumably we can speed up the animation using this?
+  First profile & measure how many simultaneous circles we can animate.
 * Run until a key is pressed
-* Draw a shape which restores the original text/color.
-* Draw an expanding colored circle, with a restoring circle within it, until the terminal is restored to its original state.
-* Do the display of all objects using a single 'print' function, presumably by aggregating all output into a single StringIO.
+* Do the display of all objects using a single 'print' function, presumably by aggregating all output into a single StringIO?
 * Create a wheel on PyPI
     Using 'twine'?
 See https://packaging.python.org
     Using setup.cfg instead of setup.py?